-CL LAB СК
+CL LAB CR

-C Assembly/Soft Skills 2 2 3
+CPTC101 PC Assembly/Soft Skills 2 2 3

-etworking I 2 2 3
+CPTC109 IT Ethics 3 0 3

-etworking II (CPTC110) 2 2 3
+CPTC110 Networking I 2 2 3

-etworking III (CPTC120) 2 2 3
+CPTC120 Networking II (CPTC110) 2 2 3

-etworking IV (CPTC230) 2 2 3
+CPTC235 Networking III (CPTC120) 2 2 3

-omputer Network Security (CPTC110) 2 2 3
+CPTC240 Networking IV (CPTC235) 2 2 3

-dministering Windows Servers (CPTC101) 2 2 3
+CPTC212 Computer Network Security (CPTC110) 2 2 3

-tro to Unix (BCPC101, Knowledge of
+CPTC204 Administering Windows Servers (CPTC101) 2 2 3

-lindows, or POI) 2 2 3
+CPTC203 Intro to Unix (BCPC101, Knowledge of

-troduction to C++ (Accuplacer, CPTC125
+Windows, or POI) 2 2 3

-r Web Design Students or POI) 2 2 3
+CPTC175 Introduction to C++ (Accuplacer, CPTC125

-etworking I etworking II (CPTC110) etworking III (CPTC120) etworking IV (CPTC230) omputer Network Security (CPTC110) dministering Windows Servers (CPTC101) tro to Unix (BCPC101, Knowledge of indows, or POI) troduction to C++ (Accuplacer, CPTC125 C Assembly/Soft Skills C Assembly/Soft Skills
+for Web Design Students or POI) 2 2 3

-POI-Permission of Instructor
+^{} POI-Permission of Instructor

-Computer Technology Web Site Design Option
+Web Site Design Option

-The Website Design Option of the Computer Technology Degree Program is both comprehensive and flexible, providing students with several career options and paths in the computer science field.
+The Web Site Design Option of the Computer Technology Degree Program is both comprehensive and flexible, providing students with several career options and paths in the computer science field.
 The curriculum introduces students to Internet and Web Site Design as well as programming while integrating these courses with a relevant core of general education electives.

-Graduates who successfully complete the program will be awarded an Associates Degree in Computer Technology and can enter the workforce prepared for such jobs as Website designer, Internet/Intranet support staff, and programmer, or they can choose to further their education by transferring credits to baccalaureate programs in Applied Computer Science or Computer Science.
+Graduates who successfully complete the program will be awarded an Associates Degree in Computer Technology and can enter the workforce prepared for such jobs as Web Site Designer, Internet/Intranet support staff, and programmer, or they can choose to further their education by transferring credits to baccalaureate programs in Applied Computer Science or Computer Science.
 Students who choose to continue on to four-year institutions are encouraged to select the higher-level mathematics.
 All applicants to the program must satisfy the general requirements for admission to the College, possess high school or college credits in English, mathematics and two lab sciences and interview with Program Director.
 The evening degree option will take more than two years to complete.